sophiacofone/valorant_omnic/win_loss/win_loss.md

 ##### Top 20 important features combined: Pre-Spike
 <img src="dtree_csv_feature_results/feat_vis_pres_5.png" alt="" width="400"/>

-We still see deaths/health as big predictors, but we also see spike information, round length information, map covered, ammo, shield, credits.
+We still see deaths/health as big predictors, but we also see spike information.

 ##### Metrics: Post-spike, tuned, no pruning
 | Metric         | Result   |